 These are only a few of the nuanced portraits which Schmitz provides, portraits which help readers feel they are really getting t to know the inhabitants of this city.
 It's an enjoyable, interesting, and thought-provoking journey into the heart of contemporary China.

-As its title suggests, this book will make its readers much more knowledgeable about Chinese cooking and the staggering variety of food served in the country.
+will make its readers much more knowledgeable about Chinese cooking and the staggering variety of food served in the country.
 What I liked most about it, though, was the window into the lives of Chinese people and Chinese life that it provided.
+Serve the People

 I’m also looking forward sharing it with my daughter, a Chinese-food aficionado.
 I imagine we’ll be working our way through making the dishes in this book, especially anything related to dumplings.